surajs1n/ory-hydra-db-benchmarking/hydra-tester/README.md

 - Sets proper Content-Type headers for token requests (`application/x-www-form-urlencoded`)
 - Handles login and consent challenges automatically
 - Supports token refresh cycles with configurable intervals
-- **Parallel Execution:** Uses a thread pool to run multiple OAuth flows concurrently for each client.
+- **Concurrent Execution:** Uses a global thread pool to run all requested OAuth flows (across all clients and their threads) concurrently.
-- **Thread Safety:** Employs thread-local storage and a thread-safe logging queue to ensure safe parallel operation.
+- **Thread Safety:** Employs thread-local storage for token history and a thread-safe logging queue to ensure safe concurrent operation.
+Each thread writes to its own output file.

 ## Contributing